bauiv1 package

 Tells the app to exec some Python code.

-class bauiv1.AppMode
+class bauiv1.AppMode[source]

 Bases: object

-A high level mode for the app.
+A low level mode the app can be in.

 classmethod can_handle_intent(intent: AppIntent) bool[source]